srImathE satakOpAya nama:

 Similar to nampiLLai‘s vyAkyAnam.

 - odungalum ellAm vidum – When what is prAptham (apt/deserving) is pursued, aprAptham (inapt/undeserving) will be eradicated.
 When what is appropriate for the true nature is pursued, hurdles which are inappropriate for the true nature of jIvAthmA will naturally leave. “odungal” indicates that this independence is not natural for jIvAthmA.
-It can also be considered as “odukkal” became “odungal” – odukkal indicates binding jIvAthmA‘s senses in worldly pleasures.
+It can also be considered that “odukkal” became “odungal” – odukkal indicates binding jIvAthmA‘s senses in worldly pleasures.

 In the next article we will the next pAsuram.